mrbinky3000/mrb3k-research-css-in-js/README.md

 ```
 In the example above, you can tap into the Radium API and use it, along with state, to trigger style changes on elements way off on other branches in the DOM.

 Don't forget you can also trigger stuff based on `:active` and `:visited`.
 That's cool.
-You can conditionally show or hide stuff based on if they've already visited a link durring the current session without using cookies or local storage.
+You can conditionally show or hide stuff based on if they've already visited a link during the current session without using cookies or local storage.
 Neat!

 You can find more information on the Radium api and the getState method [here](https://github.com/FormidableLabs/radium/tree/master/docs/api#getstate).
 ### :before and :after and other pseudo elements.